Vincent Pallotti: Veneration

-He was proclaimed blessed by Pope Pius XII on 22 January 1950.
+He was beatified by Pope Pius XII on 22 January 1950.
 He was canonized in 1963 by Pope John XXIII.
 On 6 April 1963, he was named principal patron of the Pontifical Missionary Union of Clergy.

 When Pallotti's body was exhumed in 1906 and 1950, examiners found his body to be incorrupt, a sign of holiness in the tradition of the Roman Catholic Church.
 His body is enshrined in the church of San Salvatore in Onda, in Rome, where it can be seen.

 Legacy

 Pallotti was deemed a patron of Vatican II for his efforts toward building unity in the church through such practices as inviting the people of his community to worship in the Roman parishes of Eastern Catholic Churches.

 His followers are the Pallottines, still operating internationally.
 They follow his motto, "The love of Christ impels us" (Caritas Christi Urget Nos).
 Members of the Society of the Catholic Apostolate work as everyday missionaries to "renew faith and rekindle love."
 They work to fulfill the mission of their founder in the modern world.
 The Pallottines have major houses in Britain, Germany, New York, Poland, India, Ireland.
 Belize, and several other locations.

 The Congregation of the Sisters of the Catholic Apostolate, commonly referred to as Pallottines, is an international community founded in Rome, Italy by Vincent Pallotti.
 The Pallottine Sisters trace their beginnings to the Pia Casa di Carità (Pious House of Charity) he established in Rome in 1838.
 This was a work dedicated to the religious and civil education of young girls who had been abandoned on the streets of Rome to procure food through begging.
 It is a work that is still operating today.

 The Missionary Sisters of the Catholic Apostolate began in Germany as a response to the missionary needs in the Cameroons which were being administrated by the Pallottine Fathers.

 During the Christmas Season, a nativity scene that Pallotti made himself is put on display at the Vatican, in the basilica's square, before the Christmas tree.
-Pallotti promoted the celebration of the Octave of the Epiphany as an act of unity with his Orthodox brethren who celebrated Christmas on 6 January at that time (now 7 January).
+Pallotti promoted the celebration of the Octave of the Epiphany as an act of unity with his Orthodox brethren who celebrated Christmas on 6 January at that time.